Learning Management System

 What is an LMS?
 Learning Management System Cheat Sheet!

 The eLearning industry is expected to reach over 450 billion in revenue by 2026.
-As the demand for eLearning continues to skyrocket, the importance of having an LMS in your business increases.
+As the demand for online learning grows, so does the need for a Learning Management system (LMS).

 Increase Training Effectiveness

 Let’s say you’re training an audience online.
 The first step to judging an online training program’s effectiveness is by seeing if your learners are completing courses and passing the training.
 Using an LMS, you can monitor quiz scores, individual assignment submissions, classroom progress, how much time users are spending with materials, etc. Then, once you see that the majority of your employees, customers, and/or students are completing courses, you can compare this to on-the-job performance.

 A learning management system is also the perfect tool for continuing education, which means that users are regularly taking courses to maintain certifications and skills.
 This is powerful because you don’t want your teams to get lazy and lose knowledge they once knew.

 If you’re using a cloud-based platform, then you can get access to the LMS simply by paying an annual fee.
 The benefit to this is your company can manage learning programs like a pro, and without having to develop software!

 Most LMS platforms allow you to import a large number of users at a time, using an Excel sheet.
 So if you have to enroll a lot of learners into training at once, you can do this quickly.
 Using a feature called Portals, you can then separate your customers taking courses from you, by company or customer group.
 For example, let’s say your company provides professional development to 10 different hospitals, each of your clients could be enrolled in a unique white-labeled version of training (separate from each other).